cscorley/whatthepatch/README.rst

 Applying
 --------

-To apply a diff to some lines of text, first read in and parse the patch file and the lines of code needing changed
+To apply a diff to some lines of text, first read the patch and parse it.

 .. code-block:: python